sourcecrypto/sourcecrypto.github.io/README.md

-**Collecting and Cataloging Quality\Valuable Information, in conjunction with the SuperSource Discord chat.**

 While I do intend to build sections for each channel, or most of them... being able to simply export the entire discord server and publish it is excellent, for the meantime.